 You can also find links to local arts and cultural organizations and arts related businesses by searching the Artists, Groups, & Galleries section of this site.

 Grand Junction is rated extremely livable.
 Check it out!

 Resources for Artists:

-http://www.coloarts.org Colorado Council On The Arts is the statewide organization which provides grants to artists and arts and cultural organizations for many different projects and programs, supports arts education, facilitates the annual Governor's Arts Award, and is a resource and links to numerous visual arts and performing arts organizations in Colorado.
-The Office of Film, Television, and Media is located within CCA.
+Colorado Creative Industries is the statewide organization which provides grants to artists and arts and cultural organizations for many different projects and programs, supports arts education, facilitates the annual Governor's Arts Award, and is a resource and links to numerous visual arts and performing arts organizations in Colorado.
+The Office of Film, Television, and Media is located within CCI.

 Resources for Arts & Cultural Organizations:

 With over ten million hits last year, Guidestar (www.guidestar.org) is far and away the most popular online source for finding information on non-profit organizations.
 Most important is that the site encourages organizations to provide supplemental information to the raw data drawn from IRS 990 forms that it presents.
 If your organization hasn't yet visited the site to review its profile, don't delay.
 By providing information on your mission and programs, your organization will become far more visible to the funders who want to find and research you before considering a contribution.
 Guidestar requires registration for all users, even the casual browser, but the process is simple, fast and free.

 The American Arts Alliance is changing its name to the Performing Arts Alliance, but its website continues to provide excellent advocacy tools for all arts organizations as well as up-to-the-minute updates on pending arts legislation.
 Of particular interest: the Take Action zip code search engine which returns profile information on any congressional district's representatives and state senators, including e-mail links for each. www.americanartsalliance.org